HelixLauncher/Community-Guidelines/code-of-conduct.md

 # Code of Conduct

-Helix Launcher bases it's policies around a Code of Conduct, it provides behavoural expectations for all members interacting in our community. **Not reading the Code of Conduct is not an excuse for breaking it**
+Helix Launcher bases it's policies around a Code of Conduct, it provides behavioral expectations for all members interacting in our community. **Not reading the Code of Conduct is not an excuse for breaking it**